-Jared Meyer is a research associate at the Manhattan Institute.
+Jared Meyer is a policy analyst at the Manhattan Institute.
 He is a graduate of St. John’s University where he received a B.S. in finance and a minor in the philosophy of law.
 Jared’s research interests include microeconomic theory and the motivations for, along with the economic effects of, governmental regulations.
 He was previously a research assistant for the political philosopher Douglas Rasmussen.
 Jared also publishes and presents on the need for a moral foundation of free markets.
 He can be reached at firstname.lastname@example.org.
 Follow him on Twitter here.